-If you are photographing fast action, such as a baseball swing or a hurdles event at a track meet, and you want to stop the motion with a minimum of blur, you should select a fast shutter speed, such as 1/1000 of a second.
-For Figure 3-15 and Figure 3-16, I used different shutter speeds in photographing uncooked rice as I poured it into a clear pitcher.
+If you are photographing fast action, such as a bird in flight, a baseball swing, or a hurdles event at a track meet, and you want to stop the motion with a minimum of blur, you should select a fast shutter speed, such as 1/2000 of a second.
+For Figure 3-16 and Figure 3-17, I used different shutter speeds in photographing a group of colored beads as I poured them into a large bowl.

-Figure 3-15.
-Shutter Speed Set to 1/2000 Second
+Figure 3-16.
+Shutter Speed Example: 1/2000 Second